nlohmann/json/docs/mkdocs/docs/api/basic_json/operator_eq.md

 !!! note "Comparing different `basic_json` specializations"

-    Comparing different `basic_json` specializations can have surprising results.
-For instance, comparing the JSON objects
+    Comparing different `basic_json` specializations can have surprising effects.
+For instance, the result of comparing the JSON objects

     ```json
     {